linode/apl-docs/docs/for-ops/sre/known-issues.md

 ### Resolution

 - Delete the LKE cluster with App Platform for LKE enabled and create a new cluster with App Platform for LKE enabled.

+## ArgoCD does not synchronize anymore

+### Details

+ArgoCD may occasionally stop synchronizing without a clear cause.
+In some instances, errors may appear in the logs, while in others, no errors are logged.
+This issue results in platform updates being halted.

+### Workaround

+N.A.

+### Resolution

+- Increase the resource allocation for the ArgoCD Application Controller.
+This can be achieved by updating the resource configuration in the values repository within Gitea under the ArgoCD application.
+The updated configuration will automatically restart the ArgoCD application.